ros-infrastructure/buildfarm_deployment/README.md

 On all three:
 * `jenkins::slave::ui_pass`
-* This is the passworkd for the slave to access the master
+* This is the password for the slave to access the master
  * `user::admin::password_hash`
 * On the master this should be the hashed password from above
  * The easiest way to create this is to setup a jenkins instance.